Year 5 2024 - 2025

 Unless stated otherwise, our Forest School dates for this year are as follows:

 Please ensure that your child comes to school on these days dressed accordingly to the weather forecast in old clothes which you don’t mind getting dirty.
-During the winter months, it will be imperative that the children are wrapped up with multiple layers and wear boots/old shoes.

 Open invitation